peterkuma/cl2nc/README.md

 ## Variables

-Please see Vaisala CL51 User's Guide for a complete description of the variables.
+Please see Vaisala CL51, CL31 or CT25K User's Guide for a complete description of the variables.

 The DAT files can alternatively contain values in feet (instead of meters), in which case all values are converted by cl2nc to meters.